Accredited training for activities coordinators

 No prior qualifications are required, but an interest in arts and creativity or working with older people, as well as a commitment to attend the seven days training and undertake a significant amount of self-directed project work and study is essential.

 The next Creative Exchanges course will take place at the Irish Museum of Modern Art, Kilmainham, Dublin 8.
-Course Dates: Wednesday 11th and Thursday 12th September, Thursdays 19th, 26th September and Thursdays 10th, 17th and 24th October 2019.
+Course Dates: Wednesday 22nd and Thursday 23rd April, Thursday 30th April, Thursdays 7th, 14th, 21st and 28th May 2020.

-Click here to download an application form: Creative Exchanges Application form Dublin Autumn 2019
+Click here to download an application form: Creative Exchanges Application form Dublin Spring 2020

 Assessment comprises a project and portfolio (including a learner journal).
 The project which is 50% of the assessment involves planning, budgeting, running and evaluating an ‘arts-activity’ in a nursing home or residential day care setting.